 Understanding the Information on the PennCard:

-Starting the week of July 21, the University is introducing new contactless technology which will transition from the magnetic stripe currently used on the PennCard to a contactless chip which transmits the Penn ID when it is held within a few inches of the card reader.
+The University is introducing new contactless technology which will transition from the magnetic stripe currently used on the PennCard to a contactless chip which transmits the Penn ID when it is held within a few inches of the card reader.
 The new cards will have the same functionality (door access, dining dollar$ and meal swipes, time and attendance tracking, PennCash, etc. Click here for information on the PennCard Contactless Project.

 1. Expiration Date - PennCards must be renewed upon expiration